 Abbie Maunder Astrographic Telescope (AMAT) Appeal

-With an original target of £50,000 this amazing project caught the imagination of our Members and Patrons whose generosity far exceeded our hopes generating over £170,000.
-This allowed us not only to purchase new telescopes but to restore the beautiful Grade II listed Altazimuth Pavilion building protecting it from the damp and decay it was suffering.
-This neglected gem which housed an historic instrument too large to be operated within a leaking dome was transformed from a state of disrepair into a state of the art observation facility allowing us to generate stunning imagery despite the light polluted setting, and to gather valuable scientific data.
+With an original target of £50,000, this amazing project caught the imagination of our Members and Patrons, whose generosity far exceeded our hopes, generating over £170,000.
+This allowed us to purchase new telescopes and restore the beautiful Grade II-listed Altazimuth Pavilion building, protecting it from the damp and decay it was suffering.
+This neglected gem, which housed an historic instrument too large to be operated within a leaking dome, was transformed from a state of disrepair into a state-of-the-art observation facility, allowing us to generate stunning imagery, despite the light-polluted setting, and to gather valuable scientific data.

 Thank you

-A huge thank you again to those of you who supported this campaign and helped us to become a working observatory and star-gazing hub for the first time in over 60 years, with special thanks to:
+A huge thank you again to those of you who supported this campaign and helped us to become a working observatory and star-gazing hub for the first time in over 60 years, with special thanks to these individuals and organisations:

-• Paddy Rodgers, who ran the Cardiff Half Marathon raising almost £16,000 towards our total.
+- Paddy Rodgers ran the Cardiff Half Marathon, raising almost £16,000 towards our total.

-• Heritage of London Trust, Virador Credits Environment Company and the Aurelius Trust who each supported the restoration of the building and some of its architectural details.
+- Heritage of London Trust, Virador Credits Environment Company and the Aurelius Trust supported the restoration of the building and some of its architectural details.

-• Dr Lee Sproats for his technical expertise and the donation of a personal telescope to accompany the equipment we purchased.
+- Dr Lee Sproats provided technical expertise and donated a personal telescope to accompany the equipment we purchased.

-• Starlight Express who donated a camera for future installation that will allow us to capture meteors.
+- Starlight Express donated a camera for future installation, which will allow us to capture meteors.

-• David Hinds Limited who worked tirelessly to install the telescopes with our team.
+- David Hinds Limited worked tirelessly with our team to install the telescopes.

 We connect people to the past and the future, the wider world and the universe through our collections, research, programmes, digital offer and buildings.
 Donate today to help us be there for future generations.